Occupational Therapy Jobs! (Nearby & Remote)

 4. Find OT Jobs in Academia

 If you are hoping to find a faculty position, this is its own unique track.
 We’ll refer you to this post on becoming an OT/PT educator.
-Here are two job boards that are helpful to look at for OT faculty positions:
+Here are two job boards that are helpful for finding OT faculty positions:

 Higher Ed